AndrewRezy/RPi_ansible/README.md

 - `ansible-cli job launch <job_template_id>`: Launch a job based on a job template.

 For more information, refer to the [Ansible Documentation](https://docs.ansible.com/).

+### Tips
+- When a device needs a sudo/become password, you should execute the ansible playbook with the `--ask-become-pass` parameter.
+- Search all sections for `CHANGE_ME`.
+These values need to be changed before execution.

+### CLI Command(s)
+- `ansible-playbook -i hosts/hosts.ini --ask-become-pass system-update.yaml`